VirtualEmbryo/deltaMic/README.md

 ### Example

-Load a mesh and render a microscopy image from it
+Load a mesh and render a microscopy image from it:
 ```py
 from deltamic import normalize_tensor,render_image_from_ftmesh,Fourier3dMesh,compute_box_size,generate_gaussian_psf
 import trimesh